 The DataBroker service makes use of an in-memory database for efficiency.
-It adds context to Apache Kafka, making it possible that internal or even external services are able to subscribe or query data based on context.
+It adds context to Apache Kafka, making it possible that internal or even external services are able to consume real-time data based on context.
 DataBroker is also a distributed service to avoid it being a single point of failure or even a bottleneck for the architecture.